Riding the Trend or Protecting Profits | G Medical Innovations Holdings Ltd (GMVD)

 GMVD’s Market Performance

-GMVD stocks went up by 91.25% for the week, with a monthly drop of -7.07% and a quarterly performance of -60.24%, while its annual performance rate touched -86.80%.
-The volatility ratio for the week stands at 30.61% while the volatility levels for the past 30 days are set at 24.05% for G Medical Innovations Holdings Ltd. The simple moving average for the period of the last 20 days is 7.74% for GMVD stocks with a simple moving average of -68.28% for the last 200 days.
+GMVD stocks went down by -6.91% for the week, with a monthly jump of 8.52% and a quarterly performance of -58.64%, while its annual performance rate touched -86.73%.
+The volatility ratio for the week stands at 32.48% while the volatility levels for the past 30 days are set at 28.93% for G Medical Innovations Holdings Ltd. The simple moving average for the period of the last 20 days is 4.01% for GMVD stocks with a simple moving average of -67.02% for the last 200 days.

-During the last 5 trading sessions, GMVD rose by +91.25%, which changed the moving average for the period of 200-days by -80.30% in comparison to the 20-day moving average, which settled at $0.6131.
-In addition, G Medical Innovations Holdings Ltd saw -60.48% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GMVD fell by -6.91%, which changed the moving average for the period of 200-days by -79.06% in comparison to the 20-day moving average, which settled at $0.6457.
+In addition, G Medical Innovations Holdings Ltd saw -59.88% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GMVD